-- Name of producer - Specific type of cement in accordance with Standard Specifications Section 9-01 - Unique identification number traceable to the date of production - Production date
+- Name of producer - Specific type of cement in accordance with Standard Specifications Section 9-01 - Unique identification number traceable to the date of production - Production date - 8.3 A mill test report shall be provided by the cement supplier to WSDOT whenever a new shipment of AASHTO M 85, AASHTO M 240, ASTM C150, or ASTM C595 imported cement is received for distribution.

-8.3 A "Cement Certificate of Analysis" shall be provided by the cement supplier to WSDOT whenever a new shipment of AASHTO M-85, AASHTO M-240, ASTM C-150 or ASTM C-595 imported cement is received for distribution.
+Mill test reports shall be in English and include the following information:

-Cement certificate of analysis shall be in English and include the following information:
+- Name of supplier - Specific type of cement in accordance with Standard Specifications Section 9-01 - Unique identification number traceable to each shipment - Certification date - 8.4 Separate sequences of mill test reports shall be provided for each individual production facility and a unique lot number traceable to a production run on cement shall identify each report. - 8.5 The mill test report shall show the test results and the applicable specifications of AASHTO M 85, AASHTO M 240, ASTM C150 or ASTM C595 for each component or property tested and shall show the test requirements specified by WSDOT. - 8.6 When a production facility does not produce cement in a given month, or no shipments are received by a supplier, the producer/supplier shall notify WSDOT with a no production report for each month of no production or shipment.

-- Name of supplier - Specific type of cement in accordance with Standard Specifications Section 9-01 - Unique identification number traceable to each shipment - Certification date - 8.4 Separate sequences of Cement Mill Test Reports or Cement Certificate of Analyses shall be provided for each individual production facility and a unique lot number traceable to a production run on cement shall identify each report. - 8.5 "Cement Mill Test Report" or "Cement Certificate of Analysis" shall show the test results and the applicable specifications of AASHTO M-85, AASHTO M-240, ASTM C-150 or ASTM C-595 for each component or property tested and shall show the test requirements specified by WSDOT. - 8.6 When a production facility does not produce cement in a given month, or no shipments are received by a supplier, the producer/supplier shall notify the Agency with a Negative Report for each month of no production or shipment. - 8.7 Cement Mill Test Report, Cement Certificate of Analysis and negative reports shall be emailed to the CAP program at following email address: capprogram@wsdot.wa.gov. - 8.8 The producer/supplier shall notify WSDOT at the email address noted above of any temporary stops in production (greater than one month) or permanent stops in production.
+- 8.7 Mill test reports and no production reports shall be emailed to the CAP program at following email address: capprogram@wsdot.wa.gov. - 8.8 The producer/supplier shall notify WSDOT at the email address noted above of any temporary stops in production (greater than one month) or permanent stops in production. - 8.9 All documentation shall be submitted to WSDOT within 28 days of the last day of the month of production or shipment.